VonHeikemen/lsp-zero.nvim/README.md

 If you decided to install [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) you can manage the installation of the LSP servers from inside Neovim, and then use lsp-zero to handle the configuration.

-Here a basic usage example.
+Here is a basic usage example.

 ```lua
 local lsp_zero = require('lsp-zero')